YLD Comedy Night with Ty Barnett May 12

 Community Legal Services will host its Annual Breakfast of Champions on Friday, May 11 at 8 a.m., at Sofitel, 120 S. 17th St., Philadelphia.
 The 2007 Champion of Justice Award will be presented to the keynote speaker of the event, state Rep. Dennis M. O'Brien, speaker of the Pennsylvania House of Representatives.
 The Equal Justice Awards will be presented to Alan Feldman, Thomas B. Roberts, Jordana Greenwald, Pam Walz and Joyce Wilkerson.
 This event is free.
-To reserve a seat, please call Anna Perng at (215) 981-3732, or send an e-mail to email@example.com, by Friday, May 4.
+To reserve a seat, please call Anna Perng at (215) 981-3732, or send an e-mail to firstname.lastname@example.org.

-Friends of Farmworkers will hold its annual reception will be on Monday, June 18 where U.S. District Court Judge Juan R. Sanchez will be honored for his public service, particularly to the Latino community and his support of language access in the judicial system.
+Friends of Farmworkers will hold its annual reception Monday, June 18 where Lydia Hernandez-Velez, senior vice president, Wachovia Bank and former secretary of the Pennsylvania Department of Banking, will be honored for her lifelong commitment to the betterment of the Latino community.
 Immediate-Past Chancellor Alan M. Feldman and Jessica Rosario will also be honored.
 The event will be held at the Hilton Garden Inn, 11th and Arch Streets, from 5 to 7 p.m.

 LPM Hotline Can Help Improve Your Practice